-Bees, whether social or solitary eat pollen and nectar all their lives.
+Bees, whether social or solitary, eat pollen and drink nectar all their lives.
 So bees need flowers, and many flowers cannot breed without the pollinating ability of bees.
 In California every year about 1,000,000 hives (about 10 billion bees in all) are transported in from other parts of the US just to pollinate the almond crop in February.

 Plants reward their pollinators with nectar - it has no other use.
 Most bees carry the nectar in their stomach (bumblebee honeystomach) and regurgitate it in the nest or hive.